cog/Games-Cards-ShuffleTrack/README.md

     # return the card immediately after the King of Hearts
     $deck->find_card_before( 'KH' );

-If the specified card is on the bottom of the deck you will get an undefined result.
+If the specified card is on the bottom of the deck you will get the card on the top of the deck.

 # AUTHOR